MackoyS/wildlife-classification/README.md

 Set a Probability Threshold for Images
 I.e. send tougher images to a trained analyst.

-Our final CNN based image classification system has an overall accuracy of 86%.
-This means that if an image is provided to our model, it has an 86% probability of correctly identifying the image.
+My final CNN based image classification system has an overall accuracy of 86%.
+This means that if an image is provided to my model, it has an 86% probability of correctly identifying the image.
 As a side note, this breakdown does change between image classes with blank images having a 95% accuracy score for example.

 ## The Notebooks
 This project is completed through the jupyter notebook labeled as ‘main_notebook.ipynb’.